dojo/cli/README.md

 `dojo eject` - allows users to configure and run command instead of the cli.
 `dojo version` - provides information on the versions of installed commands and the cli itself.

 `dojo build` and `dojo test` are not installed by default with `@dojo/cli`.
 To use them, you must install them separately, e.g. with `npm i @dojo/cli-build-webpack` and `npm i @dojo/cli-test-intern`.
-The reason for not bundling these 2 groups, is so you can run different versions of these groups per-project.
+These two groups are not included by default to allow different versions of these groups to be installed per project.

 ## A warning on ejecting